reallinshengxiang/reallinshengxiang.github.io/_pages/about.md

   </div>
 </div>

 # 👦 About Me
-**This page is currently being updated, so don't mind if you see some strange content!**
 I am an undergraduate student of Qian Xuesen Honor College/Department of Electronics and Information Science, Zhongying College Computer Experimental Class 2201.
 Participated in the UC Berkeley exchange programme in autumn 2024.
 I enjoy building tools and infrastructures that optimize business operations.
 My technical interests include distributed systems, programming languages, and computer vision.
 I have a 4.06 GPA and have received an A+ in more than 1/3 of my courses.

 # 📝 Publications